petru-robu/GoGame/README.md

 # Go Game
 An implementation of the Game of Go, done in C++ using the SFML library.
 The application simulates the go rules and applies them to the board.
-The game can be played locally by two players or against an AI integrated in the application.
+The game can be played locally by two players.
+In the future, the application should support playing on a server and playing against an AI agent.

 ## Implementation details
-The application is structured in the follwing sections: frontend, backend and AI integration.
+The application is structured in the follwing sections: frontend and backend.

 ### Frontend
 The frontend was done using the [SFML library](https://www.sfml-dev.org/), a very useful tool for creating GUI in C++.